A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Discussion

 \subsection{Analysis of the Dataset}

-The experiment results in Sec.~\ref{subsec:Evaluation1} suggest that there is still a significant gap in the mis-segmentation problems of our AM module.
+The experiment results in Sec.~\ref{subsec:Evaluation1} suggest there is still a lot of room for improvement of AM module in choosing attention areas.
 Hence, we invite our cooperative histopathologists to analyze this open-source dataset and determine the reason for mis-segmentation.

-According to Fig.~\ref{fig:dataerror} and our cooperative histopathologists' medical knowledge, when there are too many abnormal regions in a gastric histopathological image, the medical doctors roughly draw the GT images, where not all abnormal regions are figured out, as shown in Fig.~\ref{fig:dataerror} (b).
-This low-quality operation makes some abnormal regions labelled as normal, resulting in attention extraction errors.
+According to Fig.~\ref{fig:dataerror} and our cooperative histopathologists' medical knowledge, pathologists are often incomplete in marking the abnormal areas of gastric histopathological images.
+This omission is especially obvious when there are many cancerous areas in an image.
+Doctors often only mark the most representative and risky cancerous areas, which causes some actual cancerous areas to be ignored and marked as normal area, as shown in Fig.~\ref{fig:dataerror} (b).

-From Fig.~\ref{fig:dataerror} (b) and (c), it can be indicated that our HCRF model in AM module may extract the attention regions correctly, but the original GT images may miss the corresponding regions due to the coarse labels.
-We consult our cooperative histopathologists and use red curves to redraw the regions that the original dataset did not label, where it can be seen that the original GT images in the applied dataset miss quite a lot of abnormal regions.
-Obviously, the foreground of our segmentation result is closer to the redrawn GT images, instead of the original GT images, which could lead to a low IoU and high RVD.
+Fig.~\ref{fig:dataerror} (b) and (c) indicate our HCRF model in AM module may extract the attention areas correctly, however the GT image marked by the doctor may ignore part of the area due to the coarse labels.
+We confirm the above situation to the histopathologists we worked with, and ask them to remark the cancerous areas in the original data set with red curves.
+Comparing the areas we ask pathologists to relabel with the marked areas in the public data set, we can see that the GT images provided by the public data set ignore a large number of cancerous areas when labeling.
+Fig.~\ref{fig:dataerror} shows that the results of our attention region extraction and the relabeled image cancerous regions have a higher degree of overlap, and the problem of GT images in the dataset may be the reason for the insufficient IoU and RVD indicators.